 Senior management at Ryanair have confirmed that the price of a seat on one of their flights will soon be directly linked to the weight of the passenger buying it.
-The new pricing policy will come into effect next year and will apply to all Ryanair flights throughout Europe.
+The new pricing policy will be introduced early next year and will apply to all Ryanair flights throughout Europe.

-The airline had considered introducing the fat tax several years ago but the idea was scrapped, so why have they decided to bring it in now?
-We asked Public Relations Manager Dermot Gallagher.
+The airline had considered introducing the ‘fat tax’ several years ago but the idea was scrapped, so why have they decided to bring it in now?
+We asked their straight talking Public Relations Manager James O’Connor.

 “People are getting fatter, that’s why.” he told us.
 “Have you seen some of the specimens boarding flights lately?
 You’d wonder how the planes manage to get off the ground.”

 According to the World Health Organisation obesity is spreading across the globe and is spiralling out of control.
-It’s clearly a worldwide problem but how does this effect the airline industry?
+It’s clearly a worldwide problem but how does this affect the airline industry?

 “The heavier the load, the more fuel a plane burns.
 It’s that simple.”
-Mister Gallagher continued.
+Mr. O’Connor continued.
 “Fuel costs money.
 As well as that, the matter of weight distribution on an aircraft has also become a serious issue lately.
-Incidents of planes leaning to one side are far more frequent these days as people continue to balloon in size.
-When allocating seats it’s vitally important to spread chubsters evenly around the aircraft.
-Airlines charge passengers by weight for their bags so why not for themselves.
-As we say in the aviation industry, a kilo is a kilo – it makes no difference whether it’s in your luggage or your arse.”
+Incidents of planes leaning to one side are far more frequent these days as people continue to balloon in size so when allocating seats it’s vitally important to spread chubsters evenly around the aircraft.”

 So how will Ryanair implement the new fat tax and how will they determine how much each passenger should pay for their seat?